-How to network for a job – more so even than the case interview – is the key to land offers at McKinsey, Bain, and BCG.
-When we share this insight with consulting candidates, many candidates disagree.
+How to network for a job – more so than even the case interview – is the key to landing offers at McKinsey, Bain, and BCG.
+When we share this insight with consulting candidates, many of them recoil in disbelief.
 They rightfully believe the consulting case interview to be the most challenging component of the recruiting process.
 But even before getting to the case interview, the first hurdle you must overcome is receiving an invitation for interviews.
 This is where learning how to network for a job comes in.

 And even if it’s not the most challenging part of the process, it is the most important, because without this, there is no next part of the process!

-Top consulting firms like McKinsey, Bain, and BCG receive thousands and thousands of competitive applications.
+Top consulting firms like McKinsey, Bain, and BCG receive thousands and thousands of applications per year.
 Only ~20-25% of applicants even make it to an interview.
 With the odds stacked against you, how do you ensure you are among them?

-Another key insight is this: consultants, not HR, are in charge of the hiring process at consulting firms, and they hire (from among the competent people) those they like most.
+In addition, consultants, not HR, are in charge of the screening process at consulting firms, and they hire (from among the competent) those they like most.

 Though you can alter the order of the steps below, here is our recommended 4-step approach to networking.

 There are multiple reasons why perfecting your resume is the first priority when it comes to networking.

 First…and Second Impressions

 First, when you are networking for a job with someone at McKinsey, Bain, or BCG, your resume is your strong second impression.
 (Your writing style in a cold networking email is the first, and we’ll get to that later).
 If you send a strong consulting resume while networking, your chances of receiving an interview will vastly increase.